Patriotic education in China: Effectiveness and results

 Students at Dalian University perform "Ode to the Motherland" in a 2018 competition designed to promote Patriotic Education.

 The patriotic education campaign is generally thought, by both Chinese and foreign commentators, to have been highly successful in fostering a strong sense of Chinese Nationalism amongst the Chinese populace throughout the 1990s and into the 21st century and is credited with having engineered the modern view of the CCP's popular legitimacy.
 Chinese and foreign commentators also consider it to have been instrumental in constructing the Chinese domestic vision of the country as a "unified" national collectivity.

 Compared to previous educational campaigns launched by the CCP, particularly those in Maoist years, the patriotic education campaign of the 1990s was implemented with greater pragmatism and sophistication.
 The campaign was not typified by radical, yet relatively empty proclamations of dedication to the socialist cause, but instead employed symbols of general Chinese patriotism in a manner which successfully tied popular visions of the position of the Chinese nation to that of the Communist Party itself, such that criticisms of the party came to be viewed as unpatriotic.

 During the Maoist years, Chinese education campaigns had largely failed to build support for the government and were often considered to be without substance.
 If anything, they cultivated deep suspicion of government intentions and numbed the Chinese populace to the meaning of CCP messaging.
 Conversely, the patriotic education campaign employed a more multifaceted approach to public communication; employing figures, statistics and stories in order to lend credence to the campaign.
-This, along with the PEC's coincidence with China's opening up and rapid economic growth (portrayed as the fruits of effective CCP governance), lent the patriotic education campaign success the CCP's former campaigns had not known.
+This, along with the PEC's coincidence with the reform and opening up and rapid economic growth (portrayed as the fruits of effective CCP governance), lent the patriotic education campaign success the CCP's former campaigns had not known.

 Today, younger generations of Chinese students and academics are seen as less likely to oppose the government's foreign policy belief that China's global position is being stymied by foreign pressures.
 Such widespread support for the Communist Party, or at least unwillingness to criticise its actions, is considered evidence that the patriotic education campaign has served its purpose.

 Higher levels of youth support for CCP governance, however, are only the most superficial indicator the PEC's success.
 Chinese youth today have also been found to be more likely than their 1990s counterparts to report that being Chinese is a core aspect of their personal identity, and more likely to have a negative opinion of other countries such as the US and Japan.

 The campaign, particularly the Patriotic Education Sites, contributed to the development of Red Tourism.
 The campaign also contributed to a boom in the development of museums in China.